DonnchaC/tor-hsdir-research/README.md

 Tor router_id is actually based on a hash of the OR descriptor which is published to the directory authorities.
 - router_get_router_hash() in routerparse.c :(

+### First results

+commit #4e48bb1 works perfectly for logging requested hidden service descriptors and published descriptors.
+Unfortunately worst fears of Tor hidden services were realized.
+First logged hidden service was a private tor marketplace, second site was a forgotten web page from 2009, and the third site contain child abuse images.
+Pretty disgustings.

+Definitely huge potential to scan and categorize all hidden services and check their purpose here.
+Would be relatively straightforward to identify almost all child abuse sites and begin infiltrating them.
+Would work for one generation until sites start using client authentication and authentication cookies.

+Shouldn't work drunk, can't remove committed spelling mistakes :)